skyzh/RISCV-Simulator/README.md

 following stages.
 Therefore, we must obtain circuit parameters of write back and memory access stage before obtaining decode information.
 In this way, we can make the simulator run faster.

+### Verify feed-forward evaluation is really 'pipelined'

+It's obvious that given a initial state (registers and memory), every terminal in the circuit can be determined by recursively evaluating other components in the circuit until reaching a register.

+In `Session.cpp`, you may replace the sequence of evaluation with a loop.
+For a random sequence of updating circuit status, 10 times is enough to obtain steady state of the circuit.
+The result would stay the same, but runs much slower.
+In this way we can verify this implementation is really 'pipelined'.

 ## Tips